choishingwan/PRS-Tutorial/docs/base.md

 Since the target data were simulated there are no overlapping samples between the base and target data here (see the relevant section of [the paper](https://doi.org/10.1101/416545) for discussion of the importance of avoiding sample overlap).

 # \# Relatedness
-Closely related individuals within and between the base and the target data may lead to overfitted results, limiting the generalisability of the results (see the relevant sections of [the paper](https://doi.org/10.1101/416545)).
+Closely related individuals within and between the base and the target data may lead to overfitted results, limiting the generalizability of the results (see the relevant sections of [the paper](https://doi.org/10.1101/416545)).
 Relatedness within the target data is tested in the Target Data section.

 The **Height.QC.gz** base data are now ready for using in downstream analyses.